Tablerase/42_Projects/Projects/Django/README.md

 ### [Module 03 - Advanced Django](https://projects.intra.42.fr/projects/django-3-advanced)

+#### Subject inconsistencies

+- Your repo will have the form of a single Django LTS project.
+It will not split in ex- ercises, as usual.
+Each one will add a functionality to the project.
+The functionality and its implementation will be graded.
+  - But each exercise indicates to turn in a specific folders, so it's not clear if we should submit the whole project or just the specific folder for each exercise.

 #### Permissions

 With class views decorators are not used, instead, we use mixins during the class definition.